jonnyhaynes/cookie-disclaimer/README.md

 ## Solution

-This code will dynamically add a discliamer to the top of the body after checking to see if the _cookieDiscliamer cookie has been accepted or not.
+This code will dynamically add a disclaimer to the top of the body after checking to see if the _cookieDiscliamer cookie has been accepted or not.

 If this is your first visit, you won;t have this cookie so it will display the disclaimer.
-If you visited previously and accepted the disclaimer, the dislaimer will no longer show for a period of 30 days or fi you clear your cookies.
+If you visited previously and accepted the disclaimer, the disclaimer will no longer show for a period of 30 days or fi you clear your cookies.

 ### ToDo